CERC-Genomic-Medicine/scripts/README.md

 ### gencode_cds.py

 Extracts CDS (coding sequence regions) for each protein coding gene from GENCODE GTF file.
 For each gene, it uses a union of CDS regions from all protein coding transcripts.
 Requires `python 3` and `intervaltree` library.
 Type `python gencode_cds.py --help` to get the description of all parameters.

+### gencode_utr.py

+Extracts 5' UTR and 3' UTR regions for each protein coding gene from GENCODE GTF file.
+For each gene, it uses a union of UTR regions from all protein coding transcripts.
+Requires `python 3` and `intervaltree` library.
+Type `python gencode_utr.py --help` to get the description of all parameters.